On this page

 Embassies and consular services for Brunei Darussalam

-Around 100 students from Brunei study here each year and Otago and Auckland Universities have an arrangement with the Brunei government in which they take a small number of Bruneian medical and dental students.
-Aside from study, around 1,000 Bruneians visit New Zealand each year for work or leisure.
+Around 100 students from Brunei study in New Zealand each year.
+Otago and Auckland Universities have an arrangement with the Brunei government in which they take a small number of Bruneian medical and dental students.

-More than 150 New Zealanders live in Brunei, many working as teachers.
+Before the COVID-19 pandemic, more than 150 New Zealanders were registered with the Ministry as living in Brunei, many working as teachers.
 Several New Zealand pilots and engineers work for Royal Brunei Airlines.
 Other New Zealanders work in Brunei’s oil and gas sector and as professional consultants.
 The New Zealand Defence Force has bilateral engagement with Brunei, including military exercises, training assistance and annual discussions.

 Free trade agreements with Brunei

 Brunei and New Zealand have similar views on trade liberalisation.
-We have two regional free trade agreements that include Brunei:
+We have four regional free trade agreements that include Brunei: